You’ve got a savings account. Good for you!

 Because here’s the thing: There are different types of savings accounts and they each have different benefits to offer in terms of access and interest rates.
 For instance, you could potentially get a lot more from your money just by putting it in the right kind of savings account.

-1. Traditional Savings Account: Lower Return + High Access
+1. Traditional Savings Account: Return + High Access

 - Shop for a competitive savings account.
 Be sure to consider all aspects of the account when you weigh your options: the interest rate, minimum balance requirements, fees and account features.
 Because credit unions are member-owned, their savings accounts can sometimes deliver better rates and lower fees than you’ll get at a for-profit financial.

 - Use automatic savings deposits to trick yourself into saving money every month.
 Set up your account so there’s an automatic transfer to savings the minute your paycheck hits.
 Once you set it up, you probably won’t even miss that money and you’ll be getting closer to your financial goals without even lifting a finger – seriously!

-- Set up multiple savings accounts to put money toward different priorities, like saving for a big trip or finally starting one of those emergency funds that you keep hearing so much about.
+- Set up multiple savings accounts to put money toward different priorities.
+Save for a big trip or finally start one of those emergency funds that you keep hearing so much about.
 Set up automatic transfers from your paycheck and you’ll hit your goals in no time!

 With Summit, you can open a primary or secondary savings account with as little as a $5 deposit, and you’ll earn dividends on balances of $25 or more.
-Plus, you can track your progress toward financial goals using our free Summit Money Minder app.
+Plus, you can track your progress toward financial goals using our free Climbr® online tool.
 Now that’s what we call smart saving.

 2. Money Market Account: High Return + High Access

 A money market account is a nice saving option with the potential to earn a higher rate without losing the unlimited access.
 You get the benefit of a higher savings rate, but you can still access your money in a pinch if you need to.
-One thing to keep in mind is that they require a minimum deposit to open ($2,500 if you’re banking with Summit), so they’re ideal for when you’ve already built a nice cushion of savings (like that emergency fund you’ve been working on!).
+One thing to keep in mind is that these accounts typically require a minimum deposit to open ($2,500 if you’re banking with Summit), so they’re ideal for when you’ve already built a nice cushion of savings (like that emergency fund you’ve been working on!).
 And when you open a money market account with Summit, there are no minimum balance requirements or withdrawal fees.
-You can even write a limited number of checks each month.
+You can even write an unlimited number of checks each month.
 It’s the best of both worlds!

-Bonus: With a Summit Certificate, we’ll waive early withdrawal penalties when you get a Summit home loan, and you can always convert your certificate to a retirement fund if plans change (and to be honest, they often do).
+Bonus: With a Summit Certificate, we’ll waive early withdrawal penalties if you get a Summit home loan, and you can always convert your certificate to a retirement fund if plans change (isn’t it nice to have options?).